sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/vite-with-laravel.md

 Don't forget to prefix the path with the base path!

-To ensure the right assets are loaded in every environment, combine the previous snippets with an `@production` directive.
+To ensure the right assets are loaded in every environment, combine the previous snippets with a `@production` directive.

 ```html
 @production